 Banana bread is a humble but reliable creation, and because it uses dead-ripe bananas, it’s the frugal baker’s best friend.
 There are hundreds of variations of this basic quick bread, probably the first baking project most young cooks will try at home.

-I’m not the most accomplished baker, but after 30 years in the kitchen, I still make banana bread.
+After 30 years in the kitchen, baking birthday cakes and holiday desserts, I still make banana bread.

 This is because always buy bananas at the store, and frequently they get too ripe for our tender palates.
 I have a drawer in the bottom of my freezer where I stash the overripe fruit.
 Every now and then, especially when I have buttermilk on hand, I will make this easy banana bread and enjoy it warm from the oven, crumbly and tender, with a cup of tea.
 And maybe if I’m feeling fancy, I’ll add a shmear of softened cream cheese.